BenjaminKowatsch/InteractiveMedia/WebPerformanceOptimization/Blogpost.md

 - Extend the Jenkins pipeline to automatically measure the performance of the admin frontend and modify its pipeline status accordingly
 - Make use of the measurements to optimize the performance of the admin frontend

+In the context of this blog entry, the former is the main goal.
 ## Implementation
 <a name="implementation"></a>
 All source code is available at [GitHub](https://github.com/BenjaminKowatsch/InteractiveMedia).
 Code concerning this blog post can be found in the following subdirectories of the mono repository.